 Joseph Vitale, a finalist for the 2020-2021 Woodward/Newman Drama Award and a semi-finalist for the 2012 Eugene O'Neill Theater/National Playwrights Conference, is the author of a number of plays, including Murrow, which was performed Off-Off Broadway in 2016.
-His latest play, Dragons in the Crease, premiered in September at the Hudson Guild Theater in New York.
+His latest play, Sunset Park, will premiere in October as part of the New York Theater Festival's Fall/Winterfest 2022.

 Photo: Farlekas Photography